Skip to main content

 Templates can access these parameters through the injected var.baseline_parameters variable:

-# Example: Create VPC with IPAM integration
+# Example: Create VPC with IPAM integration (unified baseline)

 resource "aws_vpc" "main" {

-ipv4_ipam_pool_id = var.baseline_parameters["ipam_pool_ids"][var.current_region]
+ipv4_ipam_pool_id = var.baseline_parameters["ipam_pool_ids"][each.value]

 ipv4_netmask_length = 24